 Find out more about Come Singing here.

 The Buddy Beat is a drumming group for people with mental health conditions.
 Run by members, the group holds regular workshops, using music, outreach and community sessions, and performances as a medium to promote recovery, communication skills, employability and social inclusion.
 The Buddy Beat helps people referred by NHS mental health and local addiction services, as well as employability and older adult care services, amongst others.

 After experiencing a decline in his mental health, Stephen felt incredibly lost and considered himself at the end of the line.
 He knew something had to change.
 Out of the blue, he had an unexpected drumming experience with community music specialist Dr Jane Bentley, who invited him along to The Buddy Beat.
 Stephen instantly left his worries at the door and found peace for the first time in many years.
 After months of attending sessions, Stephen found self-confidence, self-worth and friendship again.
 According to Stephen, The Buddy Beat not only saved his life but opened it outwards, empowering him through performance, giving him back his creativity, and leading him into volunteering and employment.

 Find out more about The Buddy Beat here.

 Remember, it’s your nominations that help us to support such worthy causes, so if there’s an organisation doing great work in your community, we’d love to hear from you.
-Nominations reopen in 2019, and we’ll keep you posted with all the information you need in your quarterly member updates.
+Nominations for 2019 will open on 1 April and close on 12 June, so please look out for the application window!